dynatrace-oss/progressiveDelivery-masterclass/docs/4-explainer.md

 # 4. What Just Happened?

 The system is now successfully running.
-If you look at the `demo-application` in argo you will see a few things:
+If you look at the `demo-application` in Argo you will see a few things:

 1. The `demoapp` pod is runnning
 1. The `demoapp` pod belongs to a deployment